CDCgov/oamd-bio-test-data/README.md

 git remote set-branches --add origin [remote-branch] git fetch
 ```

+# Test-Dataset: 'phylophoenix'
+This branch contains test data to be used for automated testing with the [cdcent/oamd-bio-workflow-phylophoenix pipeline](https://github.com/cdcent/oamd-bio-workflow-phoenix).

+## Content of this repository
+`phoenix_output/test{1,2,3}.tar.gz`: Input test data for pipeline testing.

+## Test Data Origin
+1. The data was obtained from the curated test dataset provided by the cdcGov Phoenix team, run through the phoenix pipeline and zipped.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not
 subject to domestic copyright protection under 17 USC § 105.
 This repository is in